 I really hope you enjoyed my selection of Carousel ads!
 It was a little bit difficult to gather the examples because not many companies are giving a chance to this format yet.
 However, it was fun for me and I hope that it gave you some inspiration. 🙂

 Additionally, if you are interested in learning more about LinkedIn advertising, you can read more about LinkedIn ad formats here.
-Or you can check my other galleries of ad examples for Sponsored Content and InMail!
+Or you can check these articles for more marketing ad examples for other formats:

 If you have any questions or doubts, just let me know in the comments below!
 And thanks for passing by 🙂 Also, if you need help with your LinkedIn advertising, you can send me an email to the address in the banner below: